gvrkiran/whatsapp-public-groups/README.md

 * media caption - contains the short snippet metadata about the url.

+## Update 22nd Feb 2019
+We now have tools to collect multimedia data too (image and video).
+Contact Kiran for the scripts.

 ## Contact

-* For any questions regarding the data collection or the dataset itself, please contact Kiran Garimella (EPFL, kiran.garimella@epfl.ch) or Gareth Tyson (Queen Mary University, gareth.tyson@qmul.ac.uk).
+* For any questions regarding the data collection or the dataset itself, please contact Kiran Garimella (EPFL, kiran.garimella@aalto.ch) or Gareth Tyson (Queen Mary University, gareth.tyson@qmul.ac.uk).

 * Please cite our ICWSM 2018 paper if you use the dataset.